-End of the season tomatoes still have tons of flavor and are prefect for juicing.
-That’s what goes into this delicious and fresh tasting Tomato Risotto.
-This dish doesn’t use wine like traditional risotto for acidity, but it uses a tomato-celery juice that is added towards the end and a little lemon juice to brighten up the finish.
-No butter butter is added, just olive oil, veggies and parmesan cheese for extra flavors.
+End-of-the-season tomatoes still have tons of flavor and are perfect for juicing.
+That's what goes into this delicious and fresh-tasting Tomato Risotto.
+This dish doesn't use wine for acidity like traditional risotto, but instead uses a tomato-celery juice added towards the end, and a little lemon juice to brighten up the finish.
+No butter in this one, just olive oil, veggies and parmesan cheese for extra flavors.

 Simple and fresh ingredients.
-I have a few extra celery stalks here because they are from our garden and a little smaller than celery you will find at the store.
+I have a few extra celery stalks from our garden; a little smaller than celery you will find at the store.